estds/yfg2024.yicode.org/_posts/2019-10-08-ssl-enabled.md

 Thank you and enjoy!

 ## Reference
 1. Dadian, D. (2019).
 SSL - what it means, how it works and where it is used. [online] *Powersolution.com*.
-Available at: https://www.powersolution.com/ssl-what-it-means-how-it-works-whereused/ [Accessed 8 Oct.
+Available [here](https://www.powersolution.com/ssl-what-it-means-how-it-works-whereused/) [Accessed 8 Oct.
 2019].